anthony-aylward/anthony-aylward.github.io/index.md

 - High expertise in statistical reasoning, drawing on 6 years of classroom training in math/statistics (including undergraduate and graduate courses) and further independent learning during graduate school.
+I routinely advise other graduate students and postdocs on statistical analysis questions.
 For a toy example, see [this memo](polytest-model.pdf) I once wrote to give a simple & brief explanation of a statistical model.